DreamOfTheRedChamber/system-design-interviews/ArchitectureTradeOffAnalysis.md

 * 103 million MAU
 * Uber has 5 million drivers, Q4 2019 and 18.7 million trips per day on average Q1 2020
   * versus Lyft has 2 million drivers, who serve over 21.2 million active riders per quarter

-### Example: Design load balancing mechanism for an application with 10M DAU
-* 10M DAU will be normal for applications such as Github.

-* Traffic voluem estimation
-1. 10M DAU.
-Suppose each user operate 10 times a day.
-Then the QPS will be roughly ~ 1160 QPS
-2. Peak value 10 times average traffic ~ 11600 QPS
-3. Suppose volume need to increase due to static resource, microservices.
-Suppose 10.
-QPS ~ 116000 QPS.

-* Capacity planning
-1. Multiple DC: QPS * 2 = 232000
-2. Half-year volume increase: QPS * 1.5 = 348000

-* Mechanism
-1. No DNS layer
-2. LVS

 ## References
 * 分布式服务架构 原理、设计与实战